-Once the data that we obtain from third parties is received in our systems, it is treated the same way that we treat data that we collect directly from you, and according to any restrictions or special circumstances required by those third parties.
+Furthermore, data obtained from third parties is treated with the same level of care and security as data collected directly from you, following any restrictions or special circumstances required by those third parties.

-Notwithstanding the above, you should be aware that there is always some risk involved in transmitting information over the Internet.
-There is also some risk that others could find a way to thwart our security systems.
-As a result, while we strive to protect Your Personally Identifiable Information, we cannot ensure or warrant the security or privacy of any information you transmit to us, and you do so at your own risk.
+Despite our rigorous security measures, it’s essential to understand that there is always some inherent risk associated with transmitting information over the Internet.
+While we strive to protect your personally identifiable information, we cannot guarantee the absolute security or privacy of any data you transmit to us.
+You do so at your own risk.

 When Does GeminiBio Disclose Information to Third Parties?

 GeminiBio may disclose Your Personally Identifiable Information if we believe in good faith that we are required to do so to comply with an applicable statute, regulation, rule or law, a subpoena, a search warrant, a court or regulatory order, lawful requests by public authorities, including to meet national security or law enforcement requirements, or other valid legal process.